What KPI’s Matter in Property Maintenance?

 As you can probably deduce, when you’re trying to decide what types of KPIs you should measure in your property management maintenance operation, it is better to measure for leading indicators than lagging indicators.
 But where do you start?
 We’ve got some ideas.

-Happy residents are less likely to move, leading to reductions in tenant turnover, vacancy rates, and staff work spent trying to fill empty units.
-In other words, the happier your tenants are, the more money and less work your company has to do.
-As a result, tenant turnover rate is a good example of a KPI leading indicator in the property management business.
-It’s logical to assume that if your tenant turnover rate is high, your profits and revenue will also suffer.
-But, with the insight that your company has an abnormally high tenant turnover rate, you can address the issue immediately and at the source without needing to wait for the gut shot to your wallet to recognize the problem.
+Happy residents are less likely to move, leading to reductions in resident turnover, vacancy rates, and staff work spent trying to fill empty units.
+In other words, the happier your residents are, the more money and less work your company has to do.
+As a result, resident turnover rate is a good example of a KPI leading indicator in the property management business.
+It’s logical to assume that if your resident turnover rate is high, your profits and revenue will also suffer.
+But, with the insight that your company has an abnormally high resident turnover rate, you can address the issue immediately and at the source without needing to wait for the gut shot to your wallet to recognize the problem.

 Measuring your resident turnover rate is a great leading KPI measurement to track.
 But how do you get ahead of even this leading indicator?